Serena Williams Drops Jaws Stripping Down To String Snakeskin Swimsuit

 “Strength training gives me confidence.
 There’s this feeling when you crush a workout—it’s empowering and you feel like you can take on the world.
 Picking a favorite workout is tough because I love switching it up—no two days of workouts a week are the same for me.
 I love plyometrics and planks,” she said.

-As to Serena’s overall style, it’s definitely a headline-maker.
-The Inquisitr documented a stylish display from the tennis player earlier this year as she attended a Sports Illustrated event.
+As for Serena’s overall style, it’s definitely a headline-maker.
+The Inquisitr documented a stylish display from the tennis player earlier this year when she attended a Sports Illustrated event.